diego0020/lab_vision/lab7_phow/readme.md

 You may improve the classifier using the techniques seen in class.

+## Extra Credit

+- Repeat the lab using *Color-PHOW* and compare the results

 ## Extra Challenge

 You can find versions of the database with 950 categories in